BeelGroup/Guided-Learning/notes.md

 * [run (B), None, (Select), (Start), (Up), (Down), (Left), (Right), jump (A)]
 * NEAT outputs do not include the None, it's padded in later with 0

+If the 'jump' button is held, Mario will only jump once, and the height depends on the duration the button is held.
+* This can cause it to look like TRMs are not triggering them they should be.
+This is just a result of the NEAT output holding down 'jump'.

 Creating an action array:
 ```
 ac = [0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0]